sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

    Abs(q(t))
    >>> muscle_pathway.extension_velocity
    sign(q(t))*Derivative(q(t), t)

-The sign convention is that a positive speed

 Finally, the pathway can determine the forces acting on the two attachment points give a force magnitude: